-- token (dict) The token object. - scope A scope or set of scopes that will be tested as a subset of the given token's allowed scopes.
+- token (dict) The token object. - scope (str or list of str) A scope or set of scopes that will be tested as a subset of the given token's allowed scopes.

 '''

 girder.models.token.genToken(length=64)

 '''

 Use this utility function to generate a random string of a desired length.